thescientress/web-dev/sections/protocol.md

                     <h3>Universal</h3>
                     <div>
                         <p>
-                            The æternity protocol is capable of supporting anything that first-generation Smart Contract platforms can.
-And more.
-It can power <b>Games, Payments, Identity, Decentralized Finance, Registries, Token-Economies, Supply Chains and more</b>.
-Many of its applications have not been discovered yet. <b>The future is yours.</b>
+                            The æternity protocol is capable of supporting anything that first-generation Smart Contract platforms can—and more.
+It can power <b>Games, Payments, Identity Systems, Decentralized Finance, Registries, Token-Economies, Supply Chains, and more</b>.
+Many of its applications have not even been discovered yet. <b>The future is yours.</b>
                         </p>
                     </div>
                 </div>